hbina/hbina.github.io/content/althttp_from_top_to_bottom.md

 }
 ```

 One thing to notice that is that if the first digit in the reply status is `>=4`, it will append the HTTP header with `Connection: close`.
-It probably means that if there's _any_ issue with the request, the server will just close connection.
+It probably means that if there's _any_ issue with the request, the server will just close the connection.

 Let's see how its being used,